epsrc-abcd/abcd-website/event/README.md

 ======

 Schedule question: How long should periods be?
-* ICFP - 50 minutes, 2 25 minute sessions
+* ICFP - 50 minutes, 2 x 25 minute sessions
-* Everything else - 90 minutes, 3 30 minute sessions
+* Everything else - 90 minutes, 3 x 30 minute sessions
-* ESOP - 120 minutes, 4 30 minute sessions
+* ESOP - 120 minutes, 4 x 30 minute sessions
+* CoCo - x 10
 Should 'demos' and 'talks' have the same amount of time?

 When  | What